bhdicaire/Cisco88xxSetup/README.md

 9. Click Submit All Changes.

-10. In the web-based utility of your IP Phone, click Voice -> Ext3 for Encrypted Call
+10. In the web-based utility of your IP Phone, click Voice -> Ext3

 	**Refer to Ext1 configuration, except for the SIP Ports under SIP Settings**